 Corium criticality ex-vessel.

-All these phenomena will be analysed for their relevance for Bushehr NPP and will be addressed either by MELCOR code or by expert judgment assessment.
+All these phenomena will be analysed for their relevance for Bushehr NPP unit 1 and will be addressed either by MELCOR code or by expert judgment assessment. (expert judgment is only accepted if there is not enough input data for MELCOR calculation.
+Moreover the expert judgement should be based on similar plants)

 Containment performance